snktt/Hospital-Management-System/README.md

-# Hospital-Management-System-
+# Hospital-Management-System
-About Hospital Management system is a core java project using jframe technology for UI and MySQL for database management.
+ Hospital Management system is a core java project using jframe technology for UI and MySQL for database management.

 # Screenshots-